Memorizing a textbook, although it’s a heavy process, can sometimes be the only way to make sure you pass a particular class.

 - Dyspnea as someone out of breath hunched under a tree

 This again uses images to aid memorization.
-You’ll remember there’s exactly three of them.
+You’ll remember there are exactly three of them.
 And what each of them is.

 Method of Loci